Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **SFP** (Small Form-factor Pluggable) : used for 1 Gbps Ethernet
 - **SFP+** (Enhanced SFP) : used for 10 Gbps Ethernet, backward compatible with SFP slots
 - **QSFP** (Quad SFP) : for 40 and 100 Gbps Ethernet

+#### Bidirectional Wavelength Division Multiplexing (WDM)

+Bidirectional WDM is the support of multiple optical wavelengths sent simultaneously in a single optical fiber cable.
+This allows several channels of communication within the same fiber by using different colors (wavelengths) of light.

+- **Course WDM** : up to 18 channels from 1310nm to 1550nm, up to 70km
+- **Dense WDM** : more than 80 channels, higher speed than Course WDM, channels are much closer (0.8nm against 20nm)

+The wavelengths used by fiber optic cables are not in the visible spectrum (purple 380nm to red 780nm).

+#### SONET (Synchronous Optical NETwork)

+SONET is a communication protocol to transmit data over fiber optic mostly used in the US.
+In the rest of the world, an equivalent protocol called **SDH** (Synchronous Digital Hierarchy) is used instead.

+In SONET, standard transmission rates are called **Optical Carrier** (OC) :
+- OC-1 = 51.84Mbs
+- OC-3 = 3 x OC-1 = 155Mb

 ### Plenum space